Form I-130 Petition for Alien Relative

 - Parents-in-law

-- Stepparents (unless marriage entered prior to age of 18)
+- Stepparents (unless marriage entered before age 18)

-If you are unsure of whether or not certain relatives and family members qualify under this petition, we recommend speaking with an experienced immigration attorney.
+If you are unsure whether certain relatives and family members qualify under this petition, we recommend speaking with an experienced immigration attorney.

 Can I Submit a Form I-130 Online?

 Yes.
 You can do this even if your relative is already within the United States while filing this petition.
-In order to file online, you must first create an account with USCIS.
+To file online, you must first create an account with USCIS.
 Once you file the form, USCIS will send you a confirmation message as soon as they receive it.
-However, you cannot file a Form I-130 online if you are also applying for a fee waiver.
+However, you cannot file a Form I-130 online if you also apply for a fee waiver.

 Another important thing to remember is that, if your qualifying relative is also filing a Form I-485, this may affect your filing location.
-When people file multiple forms at the same time, this is known as concurrent filing.
+When people file multiple forms simultaneously, this is known as concurrent filing.

 If you need help filing your petition online, you can always read the written instructions from USCIS or speak with a qualified immigration lawyer.